 Giving healthy people a drug designed to slow down the movement food through the gut produced bloating.
 Of course, (of course!) some studies find no connection at all between gut transit times and bloating, but studies finding that injected gas causes bloating and delayed transit in most IBS patients, but not in healthy controls, suggested delayed transit is a real issue for some.
 Why people with IBS have delayed transit is not clear but it may have to do with autonomic nervous system issues.

 Other studies suggest bloaters may not necessarily have more gas but may eliminate it less well.

 Strange Abdominal Wall Activity or Abdomino-phrenic Dyssynergia”

 “Abdomino-phrenic dyssynergia is one of main factors for abdominal distension and bloating”

 With abdominal wall activity we get into more ME/CFS and FM-like territory; i.e., a seemingly paradoxical response.
-Increased gut gas levels cause the abdominal walls of healthy people to tighten up and their diaphragms to relax, but the opposite occurs in many bloaters: gas causes their abdominal walls relax and their diaphragm to tighten up.
+Increased gut gas levels cause the abdominal walls of healthy people to tighten up and their diaphragms to relax, but the opposite occurs in many bloaters: gas causes their abdominal walls to relax and their diaphragms to tighten up.
 This strange reaction appears to contribute to bloating.

 Food Intolerance and Malabsorption

-Fiber, certain types of foods and dairy were, however, listed.
+Fiber, certain types of foods, and dairy were, however, listed.
 Too much fiber or too much of the wrong kind of fiber can slow down gut motility and induce bloating.
-Bran, for instance, appears to increase gut transit times in healthy people, but can decrease them and cause bloating in some people with IBS.
+Bran, for instance, appears to increase gut transit times in healthy people but can decrease them and cause bloating in some people with IBS.
 Studies indicate that lactose intolerance can cause bloating.